vinooMj/My-Blockchain-Notes/wallet.md

 You can use multiple Wallets for the same account — just the UI will be different not the data.

+If you manage your private keys, the wallet is referred to as a non-custodial wallet because no one has custody of your wallet except you.
+If a third party controls your private keys, then the wallet is a custodial wallet.
+If you are looking for some good Wallets

 Reference: https://www.youtube.com/watch?v=d8IBpfs9bf4

 Credits: Nik Kalyani